uvicmakerlab/LongNowOfUlysses/README.md

 The Long Now of Ulysses
 ================

-Repo for the Long Now of Ulysses Exhibit at the University of Victoria
+This is the repo for the Long Now of Ulysses exhibit at the University of Victoria.
+The repo also includes all files for English 507, a graduate seminar at the University of Victoria.